 Round 3, Pick 75 (2012)

-Wilson, 40/1 to be regular season MVP, finished ninth in Heisman Trophy voting in his senior year after transferring from North Carolina State to Wisconsin, where he threw 33 TDs to just four interceptions and led the 11-3 Badgers to the Rose Bowl.
+Wilson finished ninth in Heisman Trophy voting in his senior year after transferring from North Carolina State to Wisconsin, where he threw 33 TDs to just four interceptions and led the 11-3 Badgers to the Rose Bowl.

 He was supposed to sit behind sought-after veteran acquisition Matt Flynn on the depth chart, but instead beat him out in training camp to start a storied career as Seattle's greatest-ever starting quarterback.